claudielarouche/claudielarouche/pages/media.md

 Here are some interviews I have given, articles written about my projects, conference participations etc.

+{% comment %}
+  Images on this page should be about 600x450
+{% endcomment %}

 ---

 ## 📣 Drupalcamp Ottawa - EvolveUX